huaxing-yuan/xamlsync/README.md

 This tool is originally used to synchronize localized languages resource for The Hummingbird Project, and Themes definitions for Hummingbird UI Framework.

 ##usage
-> xamlsync <masterFile.xaml> <slave1.xaml> <slave2.xaml> ...
+> xamlsync <masterFile.xaml> <
-Read entries from masterFile.xaml and add missing entries to slave1.xaml, slave2.xaml and so on.
+Read entries from masterFile.xaml and add missing entries to every other resource dictionary file in the same folder.